 If you love carrot/veggie dogs and black bean burgers but miss topping them with chili, I think you’re about to do a happy-dance!
 This quick Southern Vegan Chili for Burgers & Hot Dogs is simmered with spices and onions and can be made in minutes.

 Before switching to a healthy whole food, plant-based diet (WFPB) and lifestyle, we used to eat a lot of artery-clogging burgers and hot dogs.
-We also had a host of medical conditions including high cholesterol, high blood pressure, obesity, and joint pain.

 For 35 years, I had made my homemade chili to top those burgers, hot dogs, and fries.
 It was a recipe I learned from my mom and grandmother, and it was so good.